|

 several databases (DX entities, IOTA, QSL Managers, etc) that you

-ADSL connexion), can read external data (e.g. a callbook on CD-ROM),
+can also read external data (e.g. a callbook on CD-ROM),

 display a band scope with signal strength, and provides interfaces